EDB Stat Monitor features

-The system will first create a number of buckets (based on the parameter edbsm_max_buckets
+- The system first creates a number of buckets (based on the parameter

-It will then collect information for the bucket for its lifetime (configured through parameter edbsm_bucket_time
+). - It then collects information for the bucket for its lifetime (configured through the parameter

 The information in the buckets lasts until it's time for the bucket to be recycled.